maelle/simplymaelle/content/post/2017-02-12-wikideaths1_ts.md

 ---
-layout: post
+title: Were there more notable deaths than expected in 2016?
-title: 'Were there more notable deaths than expected in 2016?'
+slug: content/post/2017-02-12-wikideaths1_ts
-comments: true
+comments: yes
 ---